Changelog

 Absolute Minimums

-: a new layer of protection for your minimum pricing and stay requirements—rules that can never be broken
+: a new layer of protection for your minimum pricing and stay requirements—

 .